reilo/flip4fun-neopixel/README.md

 ## Software

-Under construction.
+May come later.
 For now refer to the source code.